farjahg27364-alt/Cosmetic-Online-Business-Payment-Transactions-/README.md

 **Column Name And Description**

-*Time & Date	      Date and time when the transaction occurred
+*Time & Date: 	      Date and time when the transaction occurred

-*Currency	          Currency used for the transaction (e.g., INR)
+*Currency:	          Currency used for the transaction (e.g., INR)

-*Amount	            Total transaction amount
+*Amount:	            Total transaction amount

-*Payment Type       Type of payment (e.g., Card, UPI, Cash)
+*Payment Type"        Type of payment (e.g., Card, UPI, Cash)

-*Payment Provider   Platform used for payment (e.g., Paytm, Razorpay)
+*Payment Provider:    Platform used for payment (e.g., Paytm, Razorpay)

-*City	              Customer’s city
+*City:	              Customer’s city

-*Order Type	        Type of order (e.g., Online, In-store)
+*Order Type:	        Type of order (e.g., Online, In-store)

-*Order ID	          Unique identifier for each order
+*Order ID:	          Unique identifier for each order

-*Name	              Customer name
+*Name:	              Customer name

-*Quantity	          Number of items purchased
+*Quantity:	          Number of items purchased

-*Discount	          Discount applied to the transaction (if any)
+*Discount:	          Discount applied to the transaction (if any)

-*Shipping	          Shipping charges applied
+*Shipping:	          Shipping charges applied

-*Status	            Transaction status (e.g., Successful, Failed, Pending)
+*Status:	            Transaction status (e.g., Successful, Failed, Pending)

 **Purpose of the Dataset:**